-481. Payments at time of discharge for good of service.
+481. Payments at time of discharge for good of service

-482. Clothing at time of discharge for good of service.

-483. Right to wear uniform.

-484. Protection of uniform.

-485. Clothing for officers and enlisted personnel.

-486. Clothing for destitute shipwrecked persons.

-487. Procurement and sale of stores to members and civilian employees.

-488. Advancement of public funds to personnel.
+Sec.
+482. Clothing at time of discharge for good of serv-483.
+Right to wear uniform.
+484 Protection of uniform.
+Clothing for officers and enlisted personnel.
+485 Clothing for destitute shipwrecked persons.
+486. 487 Procurement and sale of stores to members and civilian employees.
+488 Advancement of public funds to personnel.
 [489, 490.
 Repealed.]
 491. Medal of honor.

-492. Distinguished service medal.
+Distinguished service medal.
+492 Distinguished flying cross.
 492a.
-Distinguished flying cross.

-493. Coast Guard medal.

-Insignia for additional awards.

-[495.
-Repealed.]

-496. Time limit on award; report concerning deed.

-497. Honorable subsequent service as condition to award

-Posthumous awards.

-499. Delegation of powers to make awards; rules

-and regulations.
-Life-saving medals.

-500. Life-saving medals.501.
-Replacement of medals.

-502. Replacement of medals.

-503. Awards and insignia for excellence in service or conduct.

-Medal of honor: duplicate medal.

-505. Medal of honor: presentation of Medal of Honor Flag.

-[506.
-Repealed.]

-507. Disposition of effects of decedents.
+493 Coast Guard medal.
+494. Insignia for additional awards. Г495 Repealed 1 Time limit on award; report concerning deed.
+496. 497 Honorable subsequent service as condition to award.
+498. Posthumous awards.
+Delegation of powers to make awards; rules 499. and regulations.
+500 Life-saving medals.
+501. Replacement of medals.
+502 Award of other medals.
+Awards and insignia for excellence in service 503. or conduct.
+504 Medal of honor: duplicate medal.
+Medal of honor: presentation of Medal of 505.
+Honor Flag. £506.
+Repealed.
+Disposition of effects of decedents.
+507 508.
 Deserters; payment of expenses incident to apprehension and delivery; penalties.

-509. Persons discharged as result of court-martial; allowances to.

-510. Shore patrol duty; payment of expenses.
+509 Persons discharged as result of court-martial; allowances to.
+510 Shore patrol duty; payment of expenses.
 511. Compensatory absence from duty for military personnel at isolated duty stations.

-512. Monetary allowance for transportation of household effects.
+512 Monetary allowance for transportation of household effects.
 513. Retroactive payment of pay and allowances delayed by administrative error or oversight.

-514. Reimbursement for adoption expenses.
+514 Reimbursement for adoption expenses.
 515. Child development services.
 516. Presentation of United States flag upon retirement.

-517. Travel card management.
+Travel card management.